 There are plenty of campus events as well, including an annual Athletics Fair and BBQ, movie days, ping pong tournaments, blood drives, concerts, and an annual Culture Fair.

-Mt.
-SAC offers a number of restaurants and coffee shops, including the Campus Cafe, a sit-down restaurant the serves three meals a day; the Common Grounds Coffee House, which serves Starbucks beverages; and Mountie Grill, a fast food burger place.
+A number of restaurants and coffee shops are open on campus, including the Campus Cafe, a sit-down restaurant serving three meals a day; the Common Grounds Coffee House, which serves Starbucks beverages; and Mountie Grill, a fast food burger place.
 Students can also pick up snacks and supplies at five campus convenience stores.

 The college also has a popular Performing Arts Series, which includes four theater productions each year, two dance concerts, wind ensemble, percussion ensemble, jazz band concerts, and performances by its chamber choir and concert choir.